muratkeremozcan/lerna-react-ts-cypress/README.md

 > slightly modify `App.tsx` files to make the unique.

+> Configure tsconfig.json [as such(https://github.com/dalinarkholin/example-typescript-monorepo/blob/master/tsconfig.json)] at the root.
+Include the tsconfig.json file in the `packages/<app>/tsconfig.json` files.

 Add scripts to main `package.json`, to run all similarly-named scripts in the packages (ex: unit test), and run unique scripts (ex: start app-abc).
 ```json